subramanya150827-source/Guessing-game/README.md

 # Guessing-game
-guessing game between 1 to 100 with number of count.
+guessing game between 1 to 100 with number of count